phpsa/docksal-craft/README.md

 cd myproject

-`fin init` will install a Laravel site and set up MySQL connection details.
+`fin init` will install a craft site then access url/admin to install